Target Field

 Minneapolis Skyway

 If you are staying at pretty much any downtown hotel that shows it’s within a 15-20 minute walk to the ballpark, then walking is definitely your best option.
 Downtown Minneapolis is a safe city.
-That doesn’t mean that it doesn’t have random instances of crime, as any urban city center might, but we consider it to be completely appropriate recommending that visitors walk to the ballpark from pretty much any downtown hotel, even at night.
+That doesn’t mean that it doesn’t have random instances of crime, as any urban city center might, but we consider it completely appropriate to recommend that visitors walk to the ballpark from pretty much any downtown hotel, even at night.
 So if you’re the type who is fine with walking, hands down, that’s your best transit method for getting to/from the ballpark.

-Downtown Minneapolis also has an indoor skyway system connecting its buildings, allowing you to traverse the city safe from the elements (just look up from the street and you can probably see it from anywhere you are).
-However, using it to reach Target Field often isn’t efficient.
+Downtown Minneapolis also has an indoor skyway system connecting its buildings, allowing you to traverse the city safely from the elements (just look up from the street and you can probably see it from anywhere you are).
+However, using it to reach Target Field is often inefficient.
 Depending on your starting point, it might take double the time and distance as you take left turn after right turn after left turn—it can actually be a little disorienting, and it’s not nearly as obvious as you might expect it to be, especially since they don’t do a great job with signage.
 Some skyway sections also close after business hours or on weekends.

-Navigating the skyway can be tricky, and even Google Maps isn’t always accurate inside it, so we’d say to only bother with it if there is inclement weather, or someone in your party has a specific need to be indoors.
+Navigating the skyway can be tricky, and even Google Maps isn’t always accurate inside it, so we’d say to only bother with it if there is inclement weather or someone in your party has a specific need to be indoors.

 Getting to Target Field by Light Rail